- Posted by: adminbb

 The same DSAR rules apply to job applicants.
 As such, the HR department must ensure they get consent from applicants to store their personal data, and make sure they are aware of their data protection rights.

-Employers in the UK are legally required to keep job applications for a minimum of six months in case any candidates lodge discrimination cases.
-Otherwise, personal data can only be kept on file as long as necessary and only for the purpose that the information was collected.
+Employers in the UK have legal obligation to keep job applications for a minimum of six months in case any candidates lodge discrimination cases.
+Otherwise, they can keep personal data on file only as long as necessary.

 How Strong are Your Acceptable Use Policies?

-In most jobs where employees are connected online, there should be an acceptable use policy (AUP) stipulating constraints and practices which employees must agree to before they can access the corporate network or the Internet.
+In most jobs where employees are connected online, there should be an acceptable use policy (AUP).
+This is stipulating constraints and practices which employees must agree to before they can access the corporate network or the Internet.

-Having an AUP in place is a layer of protection that allows your organization to have grounds for discipline or dismissal if an employee is seen to spend too much office time not doing their job; visiting websites unrelated to work, or even endangering company security with malware.
+Having an AUP in place is a layer of protection that allows your organization to have grounds for discipline or dismissal.
+If an employee seem to spend too much office time not doing their job.
+Visiting websites unrelated to work, or even endangering company security with malware.

 However, while an AUP allows you to monitor and block online activity that could be dangerous to the network and jeopardies company security, such as employees inadvertently visiting a website that could infect the system with malware, it doesn’t mean that employers have the right to spy on their staff.